vivekimsit/frontend-coding-exercise-angular/README.md

 Structure your code as if this was a real, production application.
 You may however choose to provide simplified implementations or skip them entirely for some aspects (such as error handling, or cross-device support) if you feel it is necessary.
+In such situations add a comment in the code explaining what you have simplified or skipped and what a full implementation would consist of.

 State any assumptions you make as comments in the codebase.
-If any aspects of the above specification is unclear then please also state, as comments in the source, your interpretation of the requirement.
+If any aspect of the above specification is unclear then please also state, as comments in the source, your interpretation of the requirement.

-You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied data.
 You are encouraged to write any tests you may feel are necessary or helpful, but to save you time, end-to-end tests are discouraged.